Aruvaro-Chulvi/OFFLINED/README.md

 - **Clean UI/UX**: light/dark theme toggle, battery indicator bar.

 > This repository **does not ship any model or ZIM files or pmtiles files**.
 You’ll download them yourself (links and instructions provided below) or download the portable app with the files from below instructions.
+> This repository **does not ship any model or ZIM files or pmtiles files**.
+You’ll d

 ---